awsdocs/amazon-mq-developer-guide/doc_source/activemq-version-management.md

 ## Major and minor version upgrades<a name="activemq-version-management-upgrading"></a>

  With Amazon MQ, you control when to upgrade your brokers to new versions\.
-When [ automatic minor version upgrade](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/brokers-broker-id.html#brokers-broker-id-prop-updatebrokerinput-autominorversionupgrade) is activated, Amazon MQ will automatically upgrade your broker engine to new ActiveMQ minor versions as they are released and supported by Amazon MQ\.
+When [ automatic minor version upgrade](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/brokers-broker-id.html#brokers-broker-id-prop-updatebrokerinput-autominorversionupgrade) is activated, Amazon MQ will automatically upgrade your broker engine to new minor versions as they are released and supported by Amazon MQ\.

  To perform a major version upgrade, you must manually upgrade your broker's engine version number\.
 Minor and major version upgrades occure at the same time as other broker patching operations, during your scheduled [maintenance window](maintaining-brokers.md)\.
 If you opt out of automatic minor version upgrades, you can manually upgrade your broker to a new supported minor version by following the same procedure as a major upgrade\.